Heat Network Planning Software Compared

-Heat planning and district heating network calculation play a central role in the decarbonization of neighborhoods, urban districts and entire municipalities.
+Heat planning and district heating network calculation are central tasks in the decarbonization of neighborhoods, urban districts and entire municipalities.
 Without reliable simulation results, neither the hydraulic design nor the economic feasibility of a heat network can be verified with confidence.
-With VICUS Districts, planning offices, utilities and municipalities have access to a powerful desktop software for Windows that allows planning conventional district heating networks as well as low-temperature district heating networks (5GDHC) quickly, precisely and intuitively — from the initial concept and variant studies to detailed thermo-hydraulic annual simulation.
+VICUS Districts is a desktop software for Windows that lets planning offices, utilities and municipalities plan conventional district heating networks as well as low-temperature district heating networks (5GDHC) — from the initial concept and variant studies to detailed thermo-hydraulic annual simulation.

 In contrast to purely web-based online tools, VICUS Districts runs locally on your computer.
-This has decisive advantages: your project data stays with you, the software works even without an internet connection, and the powerful numerical simulation core can dynamically simulate even large networks with several hundred consumers in acceptable time — without the performance and complexity limits of browser-based tools.
+This has practical advantages: your project data stays with you, the software works even without an internet connection, and the numerical simulation core can dynamically simulate even large networks with several hundred consumers in acceptable time, without the performance and complexity limits of browser-based tools.

 This article provides an overview of the most important software tools for district heating planning and explains how VICUS Districts covers the entire planning process — from heat demand density to pipe sizing.